-2. Fill half of the inner body of the cable's male N-type connector with the supplied silicone grease.

-- 3. Connect and SLOWLY hand-tighten the cable to the antenna's connector, allowing the grease to diffuse and settle into the entire space within the connector. - 4.
-Make sure the cable connector is hand-tightened all the way into the antenna's connector.
+- 2. Fill half of the inner body of the cable's N-type male connector with the supplied silicone grease. - 3.
+Connect and SLOWLY hand-tighten the cable to the antenna's connector, allowing the grease to diffuse and settle into the entire space within the connector. - 4.
+Make sure the cable connector is hand-tightened all the way into the antenna's connector. - 5.
+Seal the cable connection with self-vulcanizing tape or equivalent.